bbatsov/metaredux/_posts/2020-03-27-the-books-that-every-programmer-should-read.md

 for a while.

-I hope this post will inspire you to do some quality reading during the lockdown[^3] and introduce a bit of joy in your life.
+I hope this post will inspire you to do some quality reading during the lockdown[^4] and introduce a bit of joy in your life.
 It'd be nice of something good came out of it.
 By the way, why don't you share in the comments your favourite books?
 I'd love to get some reading ideas myself!

 [^1]: Way back in 2015.
 [^2]: You can find a recording of the talk [here](https://www.youtube.com/watch?v=H6OQ2RESp4s). (it's in Bulgarian)
+[^3]: I'm actually quite fond of promoting Lisp(s) - it's an amazing and rather underappreciated language.
-[^3]: As I write this in Spring 2020, much of the world's population is under lockdown, because of the ongoing COVID-19 pandemic.
+[^4]: As I write this in Spring 2020, much of the world's population is under lockdown, because of the ongoing COVID-19 pandemic.